Urban Outfitters' Record Q2: The Sell-Side's Take (NASDAQ:URBN)

 The company continues to outcomp the majority of its peers; given the tone on the earnings call, Urban Outfitters' momentum could be sustained, Boruchow said.

-Nomura's Siegel said that while Urban Outfitters' momentum continues, the positive trend is priced into the stock.
+Nomura's Siegel said that while Urban Outfitters' momentum continues, the positive trend is price into the stock.

 “Fundamentally, URBN is firing on all cylinders, with industry-leading comps with strong GM flow-through.
 However, with the shares up 36 percent YTD, it seems reasonable to assume URBN’s strong 2Q and positive QTD reads are priced into investors’ expectations."